-Consider improvements and revisions to the various RBC blanks to: 1) conform the RBC blanks to changes made in other areas of the NAIC to promote uniformity; and 2) oversee the development of additional reporting formats within the existing RBC blanks as needs are identified.
-Any proposal that affects the RBC structure must be adopted no later than May 15 of the reporting year, and any proposal that affects a non-structural change to the RBC Blanks, RBC factors and/or instructions must be adopted no later than June 30 of the reporting year.
+Any proposal that affects the RBC structure must be adopted by CADTF no later than May 15 of the reporting year, and any proposal that affects a non-structural change to the RBC Blanks, RBC factors and/or instructions must be adopted by CADTF no later than June 30 of the reporting year.
 Adopted changes will be forwarded to the Financial Condition (E) Committee by the next scheduled meeting or conference call.
-Any adoptions made to the annual financial statement blanks or statutory accounting principles that affect an RBC change adopted by June 30 and result in an amended change may be considered and adopted by July 30, where the Capital Adequacy (E) Task Force votes to pursue by two-thirds consent of members.
+Any adoptions made to the annual financial statement blanks or statutory accounting principles that affect an RBC change adopted by June 30 and result in an amended change may be considered and adopted by CADTF no later than July 30, where the Capital Adequacy (E) Task Force votes to pursue by two-thirds consent of members.

-Monitor changes in accounting and reporting requirements resulting from the adoption and continuing maintenance of the revised Accounting Practices and Procedures Manual (AP&P Manual) to ensure that model laws, publications, formulas, analysis tools, etc. supported by the Task Force continue to meet regulatory objectives.
+Monitor changes in accounting and reporting requirements resulting from the adoption and continuing maintenance of the revised Accounting Practices and Procedures Manual (AP&P Manual), Annual Statement Blanks, and the Valuation Manual to ensure that model laws, publications, formulas, analysis tools, etc. supported by the Task Force continue to meet regulatory objectives.

-Review the effectiveness of the NAIC’s RBC policies and procedures as they affect the accuracy, audit ability, timeliness of reporting access to RBC results, and comparability among the RBC formulas.
-Report on data quality problems in the prior year RBC filings at the summer and fall national meetings.

-The Variable Annuities Capital and Reserve (E/A) Subgroup of the Life Risk-Based Capital (E) Working Group and the Life Actuarial (A) Task Force will:

-Monitor the impact of the changes to the variable annuities (VA) reserve framework and RBC calculation and determine if additional revisions need to be made.

-Develop and recommend appropriate changes, including those to improve the accuracy and clarity of VA capital and reserve requirements.

-4. The Longevity Risk (E/A) Subgroup of the Life Risk-Based Capital (E) Working Group and the Life Actuarial (A) Task Force will:
+The Longevity Risk (E/A) Subgroup of the Life Risk-Based Capital (E) Working Group and the Life Actuarial (A) Task Force will:

-Provide recommendations for the appropriate treatment of longevity risk transfers by the new longevity factors.
+Provide recommendations for recognizing longevity risk in statutory reserves and/or risk-based capital (RBC), as appropriate.

-5. The Catastrophe Risk (E) Subgroup of the Property and Casualty Risk-Based Capital (E) Working Group will:
+The Catastrophe Risk (E) Subgroup of the Property and Casualty Risk-Based Capital (E) Working Group will: